 Finally, the organization consistently concealed the high degree of improvisation that characterized virtually all internationally administered programs and the extent to which they relied – or had to rely – on local agents.
-Even during emergency-operations, international health workers and planners were depicted as running smooth and cleverly devised operations.
-There is no trace of practical obstacles, broken-down trucks, interrupted supplies or the eruption of politics into the domain of technical endeavours.
-When harsh natural environments such as jungles, deserts, mountains and further “extreme” landscapes were mentioned, their presence corroborated the heroism of doctors and nurses accomplishing their “missions” – yet another typically humanitarian term largely (ab)used in the magazine.
+Even during emergency operations, international health workers and planners were depicted as running smooth and cleverly devised operations.
+There is no trace of practical obstacles, broken-down trucks, interrupted supplies, or the eruption of politics into the domain of technical endeavors.
+When harsh natural environments such as jungles, deserts, mountains, and further “extreme” landscapes were mentioned, their presence corroborated the heroism of doctors and nurses accomplishing their “missions” – yet another typically humanitarian term largely (ab)used in the magazine.

 The year 1959 represented a rupture in many respects.
-The Newsletter became World Health and Joan Bush was appointed as photo-editor.
-Bush, an English woman, had previously worked for Magnum and had joined the U.N. as visual media officer at the I.L.O. in 1956; in 1957 she joined the W.H.O.
-Her job was to build up a photo-library of the world health situation, to assign photo coverage in various parts of the world, and to enhance the magazine’s visual appeal.
+The Newsletter became World Health and Joan Bush was appointed as photo editor.
+Bush, an English woman, had previously worked for Magnum and had joined the UN as visual media officer at the International Labour Organisation (ILO) in 1956; in 1957 she joined the WHO.
+Her job was to build up a photo library of the world health situation, to assign photo coverage in various parts of the world, and to enhance the magazine’s visual appeal.
 Her early training at art school and experience with Life and Magnum bore fruit.
 The first issue was so well received that money was found to make it a permanent enterprise.
-Bush would continue doing the lay-outs for the magazine until 1963.
+Bush would continue doing the layouts for the magazine until 1963.

 1959–1973: A Script for Development.

-World Health turned a deaf ear to numerous criticisms coming from various quarters, including other U.N. agencies, on disease control and eradication campaigns.
+World Health turned a deaf ear to numerous criticisms coming from various quarters, including other UN agencies on disease control and eradication campaigns.
 The editors and authors of the magazines preferred to leapfrog from one success story to another.
-What did change, by the turn of the 1960s with respect to the previous decade, was the increased visual space afforded local agents, local doctors, and local institutions often photographed working under the supervision of W.H.O. team-leaders.
-This was an attempt to emphasize the role of the organization in a post-colonial world and to show that, in the aftermath of decolonization, the march toward progress, modernization, and development was unstoppable.
+What did change, by the turn of the 1960s with respect to the previous decade, was the increased visual space afforded local agents, local doctors, and local institutions often photographed working under the supervision of WHO team leaders.
+This was an attempt to emphasize the role of the organization in a post-colonial world and to show that in the aftermath of de-colonization, the march toward progress, modernization, and development was unstoppable.

-This new perspective is visible in the reportages of the November-December 1959 special issue of World Health on Africa.
-The magazine opened with a long article and photo-reportage on “the era of the doctor and the engineer.”
+This new perspective is visible in the reportages of the November–December 1959 special issue of World Health on Africa.
+The magazine opened with a long article and photo reportage on “the era of the doctor and the engineer.”
 The cover photo showed the construction of the port of Tema in Ghana.
-In the depths of the bush, in the village streets, in the offices of the administration, wrote Dr. F. J. C. Cambournac, the W.H.O. regional director for Africa, a battle for health was waged.
+In the depths of the bush, in the village streets, in the offices of the administration, wrote Dr. F. J. C. Cambournac, the WHO regional director for Africa, a battle for health was waged.
 Without it, other undertakings would inevitably suffer.
 The photographs of Paul Almasy showed the new faces of Africa: local engineers and public health now at work.
 They perfectly embodied the triumph of self-help.
 The first article, by Swiss journalist C. H. Favrod, decreed that Africa had eventually moved “from the pastoral era to the age of engineers.”